RedHatGov/rhmap-workshops/docs/www/4.2/default/lab-working-with-scm.md

 git push
 {% endhighlight %}

 8. check the editor in the web client to see if the changes have been pushed.
 You will need to refresh the editor if you had it open.
 You can also access to the in browser preview to see your changes live without downloading the app.

+## Summary
+In this lab we stepped through working with source code locally.
+Many developers find it easier to work with tools they are used too and a tool like git allows them to do that.
+We also modified a mobile app to communicate with our cloud app we previously modified.
+When you now type in the client app you will now receive a timestamp back from that cloud app.